 Villa en suite

 I've mentioned that the Wachenheim villa has two sets of baths, assumedly one for the family located inside the main villa, and another for the slaves and farmworkers in the outbuildings.
-The family bath encompassed 59 square metres, that's pretty much a two room flat today, and not the version with a jacuzi in the bathroom.
+The family bath encompassed 59 square metres, that's pretty much a two room flat today.
 Talk about luxury.
 The room behind the cellar you can see on the photo was the warm bath (changed to a hot bath in the 4th century).
 The original hot bath is to the right where part of the hypocaust heating has been laid open.
 There had been a whole system of heating tunnels and water and sewage pipes.

 Wachenheim villa, the tepidarium (warm bath)

 Directly outside the main building is a latrine with water flushing.
 Since our dear Romans were practical people, they used the used water from the second baths for toilet flushing by building the seats over the drainage pipe which was guided through an open channel under the toilets.
 The sewage was probably led into a brook near the villa, while the freshwater was taken from a different source.
-There has been a well far enough from the brook to have offered clean water, and we don't know all details about Roman water distribution in the Rhineland.
+There has been a well far enough from the brook to have offered clean water.
 We know from Vindobona